Number of Cats Provided TNR Services Since October 2017 is 1,273; 254 in 2023; and 17 so far in 2024.

 We currently ask for a $25 donation per cat to offset the costs of providing these services but are willing to discuss all financial situations.
 We're also partnering with local agencies to pool our resources towards this effort and applying for grants to create more opportunities for low cost spay/neuter surgeries for local free roaming community cats.

 Download our PDF on TNR:

 Every Cat has a Story

 And every life counts!
-Currently, the Monterey County City and County shelters kill about 70% of the cats who enter their facilities*.
-They need our help to reduce that number!
+In 2020, 43% of cats who entered the Monterey County municipal shelter were killed.* They need our help to reduce that number!
 Here is what we're doing:

 Community Cats (aka feral cats) are often better left in the community when they have the support of a guardian who feeds and looks after them.
 Even without a guardian, cats raised out of doors generally do well on their own.
 Altered (fixed) community cats can live long, healthy lives in their "home" territory and do not contribute to cat overpopulation.
 Community Cat Allies' goal is to help the public understand the benefit of allowing altered community cats to remain free roaming in the community.
 For more information, download of our our PDFs above.

 If you find a sick or injured cat that you cannot care for yourself, it is appropriate to take the cat to the shelter.
 Staff there will either treat the kitty and prepare the cat for adoption or humanly euthanize the cat to end its suffering.
 When fewer cats are admitted to shelters, shelter staff have more resources to help the animals in their care.